 California Out of the Box is a lively new California history curriculum designed for homeschool families and public, private, and charter schools.
 Interdisciplinary in nature, students are encouraged to tackle the study of related areas that arise out of reading five historical fiction books.
-The curriculum includes a teacher’s guide filled with activities and reading comprehension questions (and answers) as well as reproducible student pages (for use within a family), and reading comprehension questions and answers.
+The curriculum includes a teacher’s guide filled with activities and reading comprehension questions (and answers) as well as reproducible student pages (for use within a family — also available for purchase as the Student Folder book).

 Beyond the curriculum book, what else will I need for this literature approach curriculum?

 Teachers will need to purchase or borrow from the library these books: